 Archival film and photo researcher for this feature length documentary by Brendan Toller on journalist, music executive and manager Danny Fields.
 This film premiered in the SXSW Festival March 15, 2015.
-Premieres in theaters nationwide on September 30, 2016 as well as on ITUNEs, Amazon and Netflix.
+Premiered in theaters nationwide on September 30, 2016, as well as on iTunes, Amazon and Netflix.
 Released on DVD and all online platforms.

-Released in 2015 by 4th Row Films and directed by Doug Tirola, I conducted archival film, photo research for this feature length documentary about The National Lampoon magazine.
+Released in 2015 by 4th Row Films and directed by Doug Tirola.
+Conducted archival film, photo research for this feature length documentary about The National Lampoon magazine.
 Premiered on January 22, 2016 on SHOWTIME.

 Network news, photo, headlines researcher and licensing for feature length documentary.
-Missing People is a nonfiction mystery about a woman investigating her brother's long unsolved murder, while obsessively collecting and researching the violent work and life of an outsider artist from New Orlean.
+Missing People is a nonfiction mystery about a woman investigating her brother's long unsolved murder, while obsessively collecting and researching the violent work and life of an outsider artist from New Orleans.
 Premiered in the Los Angeles Film Festival June 12-24, 2015; and also at DOCNYC on Nov.
-15, 2015, winning the festival'ls “SPECIAL MENTION.”
+15, 2015, winning the festival's “SPECIAL MENTION.”

 Archival film, photo, headlines and network news researcher for this documentary on the life of fashion icon and interior designer Iris Apfel by documentarian Albert Maysles, Maysles Films Inc. Premiered October 9th and 10th in the 52nd New York Film Festival.
 Opened at the Film Forum on April 29 – May 12, 2015.